Coastal circulation on-demand forecast

 In this step the user can opt to use the predefined parameters proposed by the OPENCoastS service used in model SCHISM or configure the available parameters for edition.
 In this current version only a few parameters are available for edition, e.g., the time step (dt) or the model ramp period (dramp).

-Based on the parameters defined here, the param.in file is automatically created for use in the SCHISM model (for more information see manual of SCHISM - http://ccrm.vims.edu/schismweb/SCHISM_v5.6-Manual.pdf).
+Based on the parameters defined here, the parameter file (param.in) is automatically created for use in the SCHISM model (for more information see SCHISM’s user manual - http://ccrm.vims.edu/schismweb/SCHISM_v5.6-Manual.pdf).
+Future versions of the service will allow the user to upload directly a param.in file, fully edited and created by the user.

 This step allows the user to define the additional parameters not defined in param.in.
-In the current version only the Manning coefficient is available.
+In the current version, only the Manning coefficient is available for the 2D deployments (with or without waves).
 This coefficient is used by the SCHISM model in 2D mode to determine bottom friction based on local characteristics.
-The user can specify a constant value or, in alternative, upload to the system a file with the spatial variation of this value (grid format - .gr3 or .ll).
-Manning coefficient is defined in m1/3/s.
+The user can specify a constant value or, in alternative, upload to the system a file with the spatial variation of this value (grid format - .gr3).
+The Manning coefficient is defined in m1/3/s.

 In this step the user can review a summary of all configured steps as well as submit / activate the forecast system.
 The activation of the system will launch the forecast system in the computational infrastructures available.
-Currently, the simulations will be carried out using the INCD – Portugal’s National Infrastructure for Distributed Computing.
+Currently, the simulations will be carried out using the INCD – Portugal’s National Infrastructure for Distributed Computing and IFCA (Spain) facilities.

 By selecting a Step on the left panel, a summary of that step unfolds revealing the user’s selections along the configuration stage.
 Some steps provide additional functions, e.g. the Domain and Parameters steps allow users to download the domain grid and the param.in files, respectively.